gauravn17/cse-15l-lab-reports/lab3.md

 `grep -w` : Checks for whole words in a file.
 Returns all the whole strings the given string is a part of in the file.

+This option is useful when we wish to locate where the exact string occurs in the file.

 Examples of the command and output for each example are shown in the screenshots below:

 ![Screenshot 2023-05-23 at 11 29 48 AM](https://github.com/gauravn17/cse-15l-lab-reports/assets/93863977/08f0265e-330c-48ec-bc63-99c99ab003bf)